hanzhenzhujene/Heart-Disease-Prediction/README.md

 1. **Dataset Expansion**: Include more diverse clinical populations to improve generalization for underrepresented groups.
 2. **Advanced Features**: Add clinical risk scores and temporal patterns to enrich domain insights.
 3. **Sequential Modeling**: Incorporate RNNs to analyze changes in health metrics over time, identifying early warnings.
-4. **Scalability**: Embed models into wearable devices for real-time health monitoring and early detection of heart anomalies.
+4. **Scalability**: Embed models into Iarable devices for real-time health monitoring and early detection of heart anomalies.

 By integrating tools like SHAP and LIME for interpretability, clinicians can better understand model predictions.
 These improvements would help scale machine learning solutions for real-world clinical use, addressing healthcare challenges such as limited accessibility, rising costs, and resource shortages while improving patient outcomes.